michalhercik/RecSIS/docs/dev-guide.md

 ```

 Before running the webapp you need to install [templ](https://templ.guide/) tool
-which is responsible for generating HTML templates from `.templ` files.
+which is responsible for generating HTML templates from `.templ` files
+and [wgo](https://github.com/bokwoon95/wgo) which watches live changes in the source files and rebuilds the webapp.

 **Steps:**
 ```
 go install github.com/a-h/templ/cmd/templ@v0.2.793
+go install github.com/bokwoon95/wgo@latest
 ```

 Lastly you can run the webapp.
 The best way to do it is using watch script.
 The